kai687/sphinxawesome-theme/README.rst

 This theme is designed to be simple.
 Some features are not (or not yet) available.

-- Zero custom theme variables to modify styles.
 - API documentation has not been tested.
-Some styles are missing.
+Some styles might be missing.
 - Not all docutils/Sphinx roles have styles.
 There are a lot of them.
-- Internationalization was neglected.
+- Some text is only available in English.

 .. include-until-here